How to avoid confrontation in your store

 - Domestic violence incidents

-Ensuring your shop is a safe workplace summary
+Ensuring your store is a safe workplace - summary

 Although violence can occur in almost any workplace, there are precautions that can help to avoid violent confrontations in a retail environment:

-- Have a zero-tolerance against staff abuse and take any threat made seriously.
+- Have a zero-tolerance policy against staff abuse, publish this in store and take any threat made seriously.

 - If possible, be seen to be moving around the store frequently to give the impression that you are always watching.